Truck mpg has lagged for decades: Will diesel and electric pickups do better?

 All except pickups, that is.

 While the U.S. fleet of new vehicles has been becoming more fuel-efficient at a rapid rate in recent years, the rate of truck mpg improvements—looking specifically to pickups—has been far flatter.

 Call it downright underwhelming.
 Pickups posted the lowest year-over-year improvement of any vehicle type last year, from 18.9 mpg to 19.1 mpg on average, finally pushing it past the mileage levels the average pickup had hit in 1987.

 Average mpg over time for vehicle types - U.S. EPA

-Based on preliminary 2019 figures included in the 2019 EPA Automotive Trends Report, released earlier this month by the U.S. EPA, the pickup class might rise again to 19.4 mpg.
+Based on preliminary 2019 figures included in the 2019 EPA Automotive Trends Report, released earlier in March by the U.S. EPA, the pickup class might rise again this year, to 19.4 mpg.

 Is that enough?